 KANAL İSTANBUL LIKELY TO HAVETODAY`S ZAMAN)

-HARSH ENVIRONMENTAL GONSEÇUENGES CUMALİ ÖNAL İSTANBUL 1 1 Kanal İstanbul, a third bridge JJ över the Bosporus and a third J/Km airport, three megaprojects that the Justice and Development Party (AK Party) govemment -- which has changed the general look and feel of the city of İstanbul through urban transformation projects -- is planning to implement will reportedly harm the green areas in the city, diminish vvater reserves and radically alter the city‘s ecosystem.
+HARSH ENVIRONMENTAL GONSEÇUENGES CUMALİ ÖNAL İSTANBUL 1 1 Kanal İstanbul, a third bridge JJ över the Bosporus and a third J/Km airport, three megaprojects that the Justice and Development Party (AK Party) govemment -- which has changed the general look and feel of the city of İstanbul through urban transformation projects -- is planning to implement will reportedly harm the green areas in the city, diminish vvater reserves and radically alter the citys ecosystem.
 Experts say that if these projects, vvhich promise no added value to the Turkish economy, are not stopped, the northern areas of İstanbul, currently protected from residential development, will suffer from rapid urbanization and that this would be a disaster for the city.

-Esen Çağlar from the Economic Policy Research Foundation (TEPAV) says that the third bridge and Kanal İstanbul projects are not included in Turkey‘s lOth Development Plan and that funding these projects vvould be extremely difficult at a time vvhen economic indicators are not good. Çağlar said the Kanal İstanbul project vvould revive the construction sector but added that the project has the potential to do grave harm to the area‘s ecosystem.
+Baran Bozoğlu, chairman of the Clıamber of Environmental Engineers, says that only the interests of the construction firms will be served by these projects, which would leave behind an impoverished city suffering from vvater scarcity and unchecked urbanization.
+Bozoglu argues that neither Kanal İstanbul nor the other megaprojects vvould offer added value to the Turkish economy.Esen Çağlar from the Economic Policy Research Foundation (TEPAV) says that the third bridge and Kanal İstanbul projects are not included in Turkeys lOth Development Plan and that funding these projects vvould be extremely difficult at a time vvhen economic indicators are not good. Çağlar said the Kanal İstanbul project vvould revive the construction sector but added that the project has the potential to do grave harm to the areas ecosystem.

 In a speech delivered at a party rally last vveek.
 Prime Minister Recep Tayyip Erdoğan said: "We vvill build Kanal İstanbul.
 We vvill hold the tender shortly.